Aliases for MYH8 Gene

 Myosins are actin-based motor proteins that function in the generation of mechanical force in eukaryotic cells.
 Muscle myosins are heterohexamers composed of 2 myosin heavy chains and 2 pairs of nonidentical myosin light chains.
 This gene encodes a member of the class II or conventional myosin heavy chains, and functions in skeletal muscle contraction.
 This gene is predominantly expressed in fetal skeletal muscle.
 This gene is found in a cluster of myosin heavy chain genes on chromosome 17.
 A mutation in this gene results in trismus-pseudocamptodactyly syndrome. [provided by RefSeq, Sep 2009]

 GeneCards Summary for MYH8 Gene

 MYH8 (Myosin, Heavy Chain 8, Skeletal Muscle, Perinatal) is a Protein Coding gene.
-Diseases associated with MYH8 include trismus-pseudocamptodactyly syndrome and melanotic neurilemmoma.
+Diseases associated with MYH8 include carney complex variant and trismus-pseudocamptodactyly syndrome.
 Among its related pathways are RhoGDI Pathway and ERK Signaling.
 GO annotations related to this gene include actin binding and structural constituent of muscle.
 An important paralog of this gene is MYH4.